ecmwf/ecflow/docs/ug/user_manual/running_ecflow/running_tasks_on_remote_systems.rst

     # QSUB -o %LOGDIR%%ECF_NAME%.%ECF_TRYNO%
     # QSUB -lh %THREADS:1%

-The ecf_submit script can replace these generic queuing commands with the relevant commands for the host to which the task is submitted and submit the task-relevant way, e.g. for a PBS system it replaces the QSUB commands with the equivalent PBS commands.
+The :code:`ecf_submit` script can replace these generic queuing commands with the relevant commands for the host to which the task is submitted and submit the task-relevant way, e.g. for a PBS system it replaces the QSUB commands with the equivalent PBS commands.

-Similarly to running a task remotely, to kill a task remotely you need to either send a signal 2 (kill -2) to the task or issue the relevant queuing system command.
-Again we have included all this information into a script called "ecf_kill" that issue the correct command depending on the host.
-This and other example scripts "ecf_status" (show status of tasks) and "ecfurl" (open a web link for a task) are included in the latest releases of ecFlow.
+Similarly to running a task remotely, to kill a task remotely you need to either send a signal 2 (i.e. :code:`kill -2`) to the task or issue the relevant queuing system command.
+Again we have included all this information into a script called :code:`ecf_kill` that issues the correct command depending on the host.
+Another example scripts are :code:`ecf_status` (which shows the status of tasks) and :code:`ecfurl` (which opens a web link for a task) are included in the latest releases of ecFlow.